ThePieBaker90/On-The-Rim/Items/Ammunition/Grenade Cartridges/Smoke Grenade Cartridge.md

 ---
 - **Usable In:**
 	- Grenade Launchers
-- **Effect:**
+- **Effects:**
+	- The weapon now fires a smoke grenade.
 		- Creates a 15ft cube of thick smoke centered on grenade's impact point.
 This smoke lasts 1 minute unless dispersed.
 			- Thermal, sound, or magic-based sight is unaffected
-- **Cost:**
+- **Value:**
 	- 70 credits for 1